Your Cart is Empty

 Keep babies head and face uncovered

-Dress baby in minimal clothing (To avoid overhearing)
+Dress baby in minimal clothing (to avoid overheating)

 Avoid falling sleeping on couches, recliners or rocking chairs with your baby